Jack Nicholson: 1990–1999: Established actor

 Nicholson won his next Academy Award for Best Actor in the romantic comedy As Good as It Gets (1997), his third film directed by James L. Brooks.
 He played Melvin Udall, a "wickedly funny", mean-spirited novelist with obsessive-compulsive disorder.
 "I'm a studio Method actor", he said.
 "So I was prone to give some kind of clinical presentation of the disorder."
 His Oscar was matched by the Academy Award for Best Actress for Helen Hunt, who played a Manhattan single mother drawn into a love/hate friendship with Udall, a frequent diner in the restaurant where she works as a waitress.
 The film was a box-office success, grossing $314 million, making it Nicholson's second-best-grossing film, after Batman.
+The win was Nicholson's third Academy Award, tying him with six other actors, Walter Brennan, Ingrid Bergman, Meryl Streep, Daniel Day-Lewis, and Frances McDormand who all have three acting Oscars.

 Nicholson admits he initially disliked playing a middle-aged man alongside a much younger Hunt, seeing it as a movie cliché.
 "But Helen disarmed that at the first meeting", he says, "and I stopped thinking about it."
 They got along well during the filming, with Hunt saying that he "treated me like a queen", and they connected immediately: "It wasn't even what we said", she said.
 "It was just some frequency we both could tune into that was very, very compatible."
 Critic Jack Mathews of Newsday said Nicholson was "in rare form", adding, "it's one of those performances that make you aware how much fun the actor is having".
 Author and screenwriter Andrew Horton describes their on-screen relationship as being like "fire and ice, oil and water—seemingly complete opposites".

+2000–present: Later roles and retirement

 In 2001, Nicholson was the first actor to receive the Stanislavsky Award at the 23rd Moscow International Film Festival for "conquering the heights of acting and faithfulness".

-2000s

-In 2001, Nicholson starred in The Pledge, a mystery drama where he portrays retired police detective Jerry Black, who vows to find a murderer of a young girl.
+That same year Nicholson starred in The Pledge, a mystery drama where he portrays retired police detective Jerry Black, who vows to find a murderer of a young girl.
 Nicholson was praised for his performance; Bob Graham of the San Francisco Chronicle called it "deeply felt" compared to some of Nicholson's other films.
-In About Schmidt (2002), Nicholson portrayed a retired Omaha, Nebraska, actuary who questions his own life after his wife dies.
-His quietly restrained performance earned him an Academy Award Nomination for Best Actor.
-In Anger Management (2003), he played an aggressive therapist assigned to help an overly pacifist man (Adam Sandler).
-In 2003, Nicholson also starred in Something's Gotta Give as an aging playboy who falls for the mother (Diane Keaton) of his young girlfriend.
+Nicholson was one of several celebrities who participated in a telethon shortly after the September 11th attacks.
+Nicholson acted in Alexander Payne's comedy-drama About Schmidt (2002), playing a retired Omaha, Nebraska, actuary who questions his own life after his wife dies.
+His quietly restrained performance earned him nominations for an Academy Award, BAFTA Award, Golden Globe Award and Screen Actors Guild Award for Best Actor.
+In Anger Management (2003), he played an aggressive therapist assigned to help an overly pacifist man (portrayed by Adam Sandler).